 The Appalachian Trail was the brainchild of Benton MacKaye, a Massachusetts regional planner and forester for the United States Forest Service, as well as a cofounder of The Wilderness Society.
 His idea for a continuous wilderness trail was proposed in an article published in the Journal of the American Institute of Architects in 1921, entitled, "An Appalachian Trail: A Project in Regional Planning."
 His vision for this long-distance trail was to provide leisure, enjoyment, and the study of nature for people living in the urban areas of the eastern United States.

 Just two years later, on October 7, 1923, the first section of the Appalachian Trail, from Bear Mountain-Harriman State Park to Delaware Water Gap, was completed.
-MacKaye then called for a two-day Appalachian Trail conference to be held in March of 1925 in Washington D.C.
-This resulted in the formation of the Appalachian Trail Conference (now called the Appalachian Trail Conservancy).
+MacKaye then called for a two-day Appalachian Trail conference to be held in Washington D.C. in 1925.
+This resulted in the formation of the Appalachian Trail Conference (now the Appalachian Trail Conservancy).
 Little progress, however, was made on the trail over the next several years.

 The trail wasn't completed until August of 1937 when the Civilian Conservation Corps connected the ridge between Spaulding and Sugarloaf Mountains in Maine.
 The 1968 National Trails System Act designated the A.T. as a linear national park, and authorized funds to surround the entire route with public lands, either federal or state, while protecting it from incompatible uses.
 Now roughly 2180 miles in length, the Appalachian Trail passes through 14 states and 6 national parks.